miguelcjalmeida/upkeepmod/README.md

 - save and have fun

 ## Credits
-Thanks Wargroove discord community, Fly Sniper and Pokachi/AgeOfWargroove for references!
+Thanks Wargroove discord community, Fly Sniper, Absynth, and Pokachi/AgeOfWargroove for references!